zonemaster/zonemaster/docs/specifications/Delegation-TP/delegation07.md

 1.6 Record the list of name servers in the answer <br/>
 1.7  Send a query to the domain asking for the list of authoritative name servers <br/>
 1.8 Record the list of authoritative name servers in the answer <br/>
-2. All distinct name servers obtained as the result of step 1.4 and 1.8 are queried for A and AAAA records
+2. A SOA query is sent over UDP and TCP to all distinct name servers obtained as the result of step 1.4 and 1.8
-3. If any of the name server queried responded with the resource record type CNAME, then the test fails
+3. If any of the name server queried failed to answer, then the test fails

 ### Outcome(s)

-If none of the response contains the resource record type CNAME then the test succeeds
+If any query is failing to get an answer, then the test case fails

 ### Special procedural requirements